asherlie/pea/README.md

 ```

 ## notes
-* PEA will only compile on linux machines.
-PEA is able to record signatures securely by avoiding relying on signers to report their own credentials. this is done by having the kernel report credentials through [AF_UNIX](https://linux.die.net/man/7/unix) sockets using [SO_PEERCRED](https://linux.die.net/man/7/socket)
+* ~~PEA will only compile on linux machines.~~ PEA is able to record signatures securely by avoiding relying on signers to report their own credentials. this is done by having the kernel report credentials through [AF_UNIX](https://linux.die.net/man/7/unix) sockets using [SO_PEERCRED](https://linux.die.net/man/7/socket) for linux and [getpeereid()](https://linux.die.net/man/3/getpeereid) otherwise if it is available
 * when a petition is removed, petition indices are shifted
 * PEA sends petition indices using 16 bits of precision. for this reason, PEA only supports indices up to 2^16 or 65,535